 A dash of lime juice at the end adds a zing and enhances the flavour.

-To make Karnataka style cabbage palya, cook handful soaked chana dal and chopped onion before you add cabbage.
+To make Karnataka-style cabbage palya, cook a handful of soaked chana dal and chopped onion before you add cabbage.

 To make Kerala style cabbage thoran, coarsely blend coconut, cumin, garlic, shallots/onion and combine with cabbage before you put the lid on to pressure cook.